-The above equipment is optionally connected by data link to the University's central computing system, a major Cyber 72/171 multiprocessor configuration.
+The above equipment is optionally connected by data link to the University's central computing system.
 Active research is under way in the following areas:

 The use of computing techniques and graphics in architectural design.

 Rational computer-based documentation methods in building.
 The development of management information systems for building organizations.